microsoft/TailwindTraders-Website/Source/Tailwind.Traders.Web/Standalone/README.md

 1. Fork this repo, and use the App Service Deployment Center to select your fork and the proper branch.
 Start the deployment and get a cup of coffee. ☕️

+## Data

+### SQL Database

+On application startup, if `SqlConnectionString` is set, it will check if that database has tables.
+If not, it will create tables and seed them with data from CSV files downloaded from [here](https://github.com/microsoft/TailwindTraders-Backend/tree/master/Source/Services/Tailwind.Traders.Product.Api/Setup).

+To reseed the database, you'll need to drop all tables in the DB and run the app again.

+### MongoDB

+It will create and use a database named `tailwind` and a collection named `cart` to store cart information.
+There's no seeding required.